 28241 La Paz Road, Laguna Niguel

 Laguna Niguel Regional park is most well know for the fishing.
 The 44-acre lake is stocked with bass, catfish, and trout (winter months only).
 The other unique feature to Laguna Niguel Regional Park is Kite Hill, an open space area that is perfect for remote control gliders.
 Hiking trails follow the lake shore and travel into the park, where additional paved and unpaved paths are available for walking.
-There are two playgrounds, a bike trail through the park, two volleyball courts with sand, and four lighted tennis courts.
+There are two playgrounds with unique play features, a bike trail through the park, two volleyball courts with sand, and four lighted tennis courts.
 Group picnic areas are available for up to 250 people.
+The group picnic shelters are available to reserve for a fee and the remaining areas are available on a first come first serve basis.
+This park fills up quickly, especially during the summer months.

 Mason Regional Park